 Archaeologists working in Old Dongola (Sudan) found the remains of what may be the largest church known from medieval Nubia.
 Newly discovered cathedral could have been the seat of an archbishop governing the church hierarchy over a 1000 km-long stretch along the Nile, between the 1st and 5th cataracts.
 The archbishop of Dongola oversaw the bishop of Faras, whose cathedral with its famous wall paintings was discovered by Prof. Kazimierz Michałowski 60 years ago.

-il.
+3D visualisation of the newly discovered complex il.
 PCMA UW – A. Wujec

 Despite the ruthless epidemic, which impedes the fieldwork, research stays, and conference trips, the autumnal meeting of underwater archaeologists in Warsaw has been confirmed!